PraddyumnYadav/Hands_On_Machine_Learning/README.md

 - This Repository Contains all the Code and Other ConceptNotebooks That I Have Written While Learning Machine Learning from Hands on Machine Learning Book.
 - **Note** - This Book is not Written By Me.
 - This Code is not Exactly Same as the Book.
-- Some Big Projects from This Book are not in This Repository but Their Links are.
+- Some Big Projects from This Book are not in This Repository but Their Links and Description about them are given here.
 - If You Have any Doubts You can ask it in Discussions Tab.
 - If You Want to Countribute to This Repository Read Our Contrubuting Guidelines and Code of Conduct.
 ## How to Get This Running on You Machine.